ni-lie/ni-lie/README.md

 📺 I'm also a big fan of everything Hallyu.
 Whether it's K-pop or K-drama, I love exploring Korean culture and discovering new artists and shows to enjoy.

-👨🏻‍💻 Python, C, Rust, HTML/CSS, JavaScript, Svelte framework
+👨🏻‍💻 Python, C, Rust, HTML/CSS, JavaScript, Svelte

 🇯🇵 Ryujin Nippon ❤️🏐